tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Answer* (aacharya4−stat6250): Inspite of SAS being a free format language, we should use proper indentation while writing SAS programs as it enhances the readablility of SAS code making it easier to understand the program better.
 - Question(tchan49-stat6250): What can you do to make your SAS statement consistent and readable?
 - Answer(tchan49-stat6250): a)begin DATA and PROC steps in column one, b) indent statements within step, c) begin RUN statements in column one, d) include a RUN statement after every DATA step or PROC steps
-- Question (ttruong59-stat6250): Why is a consistent layout necessary and useful when writing SAS statements?
-- Answer (ttruong59-stat6250): The reason is because it enhances readability and enable program’s purpose.